-As the COVID-19 pandemic persists around the globe, refugees and others uprooted from their homes—due to conflict, economic hardship, climate change, and other pressures—must combat the dual hardships of disease and displacement.
-Already among the world’s most vulnerable, displaced individuals often have experienced violence and trauma first-hand, face limited access to services, and have no home in which to safely wait out the virus.
-On Oct 20, Mushfiq Mobarak (Yale), Nandini Krishnan (World Bank), Dennis Egger (UC Berkeley), and Daniel Stein (IDinsight) will share early insights from rapid phone surveys being carried out with refugee populations in Kenya, Uganda, and Bangladesh.
-Carson Christiano, CEGA Executive Director, will moderate.
+As the COVID-19 pandemic persists around the globe, refugees and others uprooted from their homes — due to conflict, economic hardship, climate change and other pressures — must combat the dual hardships of disease and displacement.
+Already among the world’s most vulnerable, displaced people often have experienced violence and trauma, have limited access to services and are homeless, with nowhere to safely isolate from the virus.